sdncoder/sdncoder.github.io/README.md

-## A network deployment framework
+## network modeling, infrastructure as code, and deployment testing
-Tools and engineering process to deploy network infrastructure(s) at scale.
+Programming and open source tools to deploy network infrastructure(s) at scale.

 **Benefits:**
 * Allow engineers to focus on the design and configuration by providing low-level funcationaly.